Starfish-develop/Starfish/README.md

 * No need to subclass?
 Same interface for both master file and instrument file
 * Has a writer class variable that can be set, which has a write_to_FITS() method

+# Test battery

+LogLambdaSpectrum, track down where the submaster grid is wrong Round out ways to instantiate LogLambdaSpectrum

 #Tests
 * Learn how to setup sample test directories with test files